Conversational marketing has been quite the buzzword recently, huh?

 - Offer better customer service and a superior buying experience

-- Address a pain point—which would be impossible if visitors were just filling out a form
+- Address a pain point—which would be impossible if visitors were just filling out a lead form

 - Ask qualifying questions so that sales teams can better understand potential customers

 - Improve your sales cycle and save sales rep time—while giving a more personal experience that mimics face-to-face marketing

 Even though conversational marketing is still young, it looks promising.

 But where did it come from?
 And why has conversational marketing strategy risen to popularity over more traditional marketing methods?

 The history of conversational marketing

 50 years ago, the marketing world looked different.